epologee/DayFlow/README.md

 ## Play

-Look at the [Sample App](https://github.com/evadne/DayFlow-Sample).
+Look at the [example app](Example) after running `pod install` from your terminal.
 Check out the [Sample Video](http://vimeo.com/evadne/dayflow-debut).
 Have fun.
 Make it faster.
 Fork and send pull requests.
 Figure out hooks for customization.

 ## Use

-Plop `DFDatePickerViewController` in, and implement the one method in `<DFDatePickerViewControllerDelegate>`:
+Plop `DFLDatePickerViewController` in, and implement the one method in `<DFLDatePickerViewControllerDelegate>`:

-	- (void) datePickerViewController:(DFDatePickerViewController *)controller didSelectDate:(NSDate *)date;
+	- (void)datePickerViewController:(DFLDatePickerViewController *)controller didSelectDate:(NSDate *)date;

 That pretty much sums up what it does.